pooltogether/evm-chains-extended/README.md

 Includes Block Explorer URLs and network logos for certain networks.

+This package is meant as a holdover and may be deprecated in the future in favor of simply using `evm-chains`.
+That is dependent on EIPs such as: https://github.com/ethereum/EIPs/pull/3091

 NOTE: This also makes use of a silent interface pattern where missing networks will be returned undefined instead of throwing.

 ## Install